 Either prewash everything or prewash nothing.
 That way you'll always

-know the state of the fabric no matter when you added it to your stash.
+know the state of your stash no matter when you acquired it.

 - Use the bleed test